-The effective interest rate on the demand deposits in 2015 was approximately 0.35%.
+The effective interest rate on the demand deposits (including deposits denominated in currencies other than USD) in 2016 was approximately 5.5%.

 The Group's exposure to interest rate risk and a sensitivity analysis for financial assets and liabilities is disclosed in Note 28.